chroadhouse/checkerAI/README.md

 Once install simply
+'''

-// cd checkerAIDiss
+cd chechkerAIDiss

-// python3 main.py
+python3 Main.oy
+'''

 To play the game you have 3 options
 1: To play against the agent yourself